Every format the NCLEX® uses.

 Practice every format.

-SBA, SATA, BowTie, and Case Studies.
-7-day free trial, no credit card required.
+SBA, SATA, BowTie, Matrix, Drop-Down Cloze, and Case Studies.
+Free to start, no credit card required.

 Study With Lily is an independent study tool.
 NCLEX® is a registered trademark of the National Council of State Boards of Nursing (NCSBN®).
 Study With Lily is not affiliated with or endorsed by NCSBN.
 Questions are original practice items built with smart technology and validated for clinical accuracy.
 They are not derived from actual NCLEX® exam content.